Ryo Sakazaki: Portrayal and design

-Not satisfied with the original Ryo (left), Hiroaki Hashimoto redesigned him as middleaged warrior for Buriki One (middle) and Wild Ambition (right).
+Not satisfied with the original Ryo, Hiroaki Hashimoto redesigned him as middleaged warrior for Buriki One (left) and Wild Ambition (right).

 The character was modeled after American actor Patrick Swayze.
 Often dealing with his school in Art of Fighting and The King of Fighters, by the time of Garou: Mark of the Wolves, Ryo is still in his position as the head of Kyokugen-ryu karate, and he retreats to the mountains to train.
 Ureshino claims the goal is not to reach the goal of being the strongest, but rather he is the type who wants to keep getting stronger, even if it is just a little at a time.
 As a result, Ureshino describes Ryo as a man who will find it difficult in modern society and never marries his love interest King.
 The developers added that The King of Fighters '94 was created with the idea of having Ryo fighting against Terry Bogard, the lead character of the Fatal Fury series.
 Ryo and Yuri do not tend to be unable to get involved in the main story and end up in comical roles in contrast to the more serious style from Art of Fighting.
 In regards to the masked Mr. Karate from the spin-off Maximum Impact 2, Ureshino decided to give him the age of 49, making him the oldest character of the title.